rwth-acis/Virtual-Agents-Framework/Documentation/manual/task-system.md

 - <xref:i5.VirtualAgents.AgentTasks.AgentPickUpTask>: Let the agent pickup an object next to them
 - <xref:i5.VirtualAgents.AgentTasks.AgentDropTask>: Let the agent drop an object or all objects that the agent is holding
 - <xref:i5.VirtualAgents.AgentTasks.AgentAdaptiveGazeTask>: Starts or stops the [adaptive gaze](adaptive-gaze.md) feature.
+- And more, see the inheritance classes of <xref:i5.VirtualAgents.AgentTasks.AgentBaseTask>

 ### Adding Own Tasks

 In addition to the pre-implemented tasks, developers can also add own tasks that implement the <xref:i5.VirtualAgents.AgentTasks.IAgentTask> interface.